 This policy was formulated after a consultation period with Parents and Governors in 2021.
+The policy has then been reviewed each year accordingly.

 Dissemination

 This policy is be given to all members of the Governing Body, and all teaching and non-teaching members of staff.
 Copies of the document are available to all parents via the school website and a request for a paper copy can be made at the school offices.
 Details of the content of the RSHE curriculum are also published on the school's website and parents have access to an online portal specifically for the programme used.